OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The island of St Martin is the perfect place to start exploring the eastern side of the Caribbean.
-St Martin (St Maarten) is divided roughly 60/40 between the French Republic and the Kingdom of the Netherlands and offer visitors a two-nation vacation.
-The Dutch side of the island is known as the party side, as it is host of the Heineken Regatta, a four-day sailing race with concerts and other festivities.
-On the other side of the island, in true French fashion, you can discover quaint, romantic restaurants, designer boutiques and nude beaches.
-Its location makes the islands of Anguilla, St Barts (a popular celebrity vacation island) and Saba easily accessible.
+The island of St Martin (or St Maarten) is a great destination to start exploring the eastern side of the Caribbean.
+It’s divided roughly down the middle between the French Republic and the Kingdom of the Netherlands, and so it offers visitors a two-nation vacation.
+The Dutch side of the island is known as the party side for hosting the Heineken Regatta, a four-day sailing race with concerts and other festivities.
+Meanwhile, in true French fashion, the other side of the island features quaint, romantic restaurants, designer boutiques and nude beaches.

-Puerto Rico is one of the jewels of the Caribbean.
-The island is known for its cuisine – a mixture of Spanish, African, and Taino – plus its strong rum and impressive architecture.
-You can get pretty much anywhere in the Caribbean from San Juan (thanks to regional carriers such as Cape Air and Seaborne), and a number of islands are even closer by ferry and plane, such as Culebra, Vieques, British Virgin Islands and the US Virgin Islands.
-The Dominican Republic is also only a very short flight away, to the left of the island.
+Elsewhere, you can get pretty much anywhere in the Caribbean from San Juan (thanks to regional carriers such as Cape Air and Seaborne), and a number of islands are even closer by ferry and plane, such as Culebra, Vieques, British Virgin Islands and the US Virgin Islands.
+The Dominican Republic is also only a very short flight away.

 You can do all the island-hopping you want in the Guadeloupe Islands and stay within the same territory.
-That’s because this beautiful archipelago has five islands within easy reach by ferry and air from the main island of Grande Terre/Basseterre, each with its own character and flavour, from tiny Terre-de-Haut to beach paradise Marie Galante.
-From Guadeloupe, you can easily access the islands Dominica, Martinique and St Lucia below and Montserrat, St. Kitts and Nevis, and Antigua and Barbuda above.
+This beautiful archipelago has five islands within easy reach by ferry and air from the main island of Grande Terre/Basseterre, each with its own character and flavor, from tiny Terre-de-Haut to beach paradise Marie Galante.
+From Guadeloupe, you can easily access the islands Dominica, Martinique and St Lucia below and Montserrat, St Kitts and Nevis, and Antigua and Barbuda.

-The so-called ABC islands of Aruba, Bonaire and Curacao sit at the western edge of the Leeward Antilles chain.
-Aruba is a popular tourist destination with several big-name beach resorts.
-Bonaire is best known in scuba-diving circles for its spectacular undersea life.
-Curacao charms with its Dutch-influenced architecture.
-These three are neighbouring islands that, together, provide the complete Caribbean experience.
+The so-called ‘ABC’ islands of Aruba, Bonaire and Curacao, at the western edge of the Leeward Antilles chain, are also a popular island-hopping loop.
+Aruba is a popular tourist destination with several big-name beach resorts; Bonaire is best known in scuba-diving circles for its spectacular undersea life; Curacao charms with its Dutch-influenced architecture.

-The Caribbean has fairly amazing weather all year round.
-If you choose to go island-hopping, it’s best to begin in spring or at the beginning of summer.
-The Atlantic hurricane season starts in early June and runs until the end of November.
-However, most of the storms hit during peak hurricane season between August and October.
-It is best to take advantage of the calm Caribbean sea and sunshine outside of these months.
+It’s best to plan your island-hopping loop in either spring or at the beginning of summer, when the weather is calm.
+The Atlantic hurricane season starts in early June and runs until the end of November, while most of the storms hit during peak hurricane season between August and October.

-All major Caribbean islands have excellent mobile coverage.
-For those islands with a very small population, such as Culebra and Vieques near Puerto Rico, a portable radio might come in handy.
-Sunscreen, mosquito repellant and bottled water should always be in your luggage.
+Meanwhile, all major Caribbean islands have excellent mobile coverage.
+But for those islands with a very small population, such as Culebra and Vieques near Puerto Rico, a portable radio might come in handy.
+Sunscreen, mosquito repellant and bottled water should too always be in your luggage.